davidjoy/davidjoy/README.md

 My name is David.

-I've been writing software for quite a while now.
-I primarily work in web applications, and in the past 10 years have been on a deep dive of the JavaScript ecosystem.
+I've been writing software for a while now, and primarily work in web applications.
+I gravitate toward frontend and developer experience, but have worked full-stack for my entire career.
+I've done everything from servers to stylesheets.

 ## 📌 Pinned Repos